 12. Unwind on Malaysian Beaches

-Langkawi Beach is possibly the most well.
+The beaches in of the Langkawi area and archipelago is possibly the most well.
 It is renowned for accessible snorkelling although there are plenty of other things to do in Langkawi Beach if you are not comfortable in the water.
 Long Beach in Perhentian Kecil is great for backpacker parties and turquoise waters and Perhentian Besar is one of our favourites in the region.